Planning a 2021 job search?

 Your resume will need a powerful introduction, solid metrics, a cutting-edge format, and yes, even a mention of your COVID-related skills.

 Most employers will look briefly at the top of your resume… then follow your career history to see the dates of your jobs.
 Then they’ll look to see where you attended college.

 And they’ll wind up right back up at the top, especially if nothing piqued their interest!

 In 2021, the format, metrics, and personal brand message of your executive resume are more important than ever.
 When you design a compelling document with clearly described accomplishments, you’ll be more likely to capture attention and land an interview.

 Here’s what your resume should look like in 2021:

-Instead of a long paragraph filled with over-used terms, design a short, pithy summary that describes your career level and goals, along with an achievement or two followed by soft skills.
+Instead of a boring resume summary that looks like everyone else’s, design a short, pithy summary that describes your career level and goals, along with an achievement or two followed by soft skills.

 This hooks employers, and makes them eager to meet you.
 Try this formula for a powerful 2021 resume summary, with examples shown for each component:

 Job Title & Span of Experience